 Begin by taking the items outside to brush away as much surface mold as possible and to prevent spreading the mold spores inside your home.
 If the fabric is washable, use the hottest water recommended on the care label and add a disinfectant.
 If stains remain, create a solution of oxygen bleach and water and allow the clothes to soak for at least eight hours.
 Oxygen bleach can be used safely on any washable fabric.

 For fabrics that are dry clean only, brush away the mildew outside and then head to a professional cleaner.
-Identify and point out the stains and most fabrics can be successfully restored.
+Identify and point out the stains; most fabrics can be successfully restored.

 Mold on leather coats, shoes, purses, and furniture should be removed outside, if possible.
 Wipe down the surface with a cloth dipped in distilled white vinegar and then with a good leather soap and warm water.
 Dry with a soft cloth and allow to air dry completely.
 Once completely dry, treat the item with a leather conditioner.

-Mold will eventually destroy paper but it can be successfully removed.
+Mold will eventually destroy paper, but mold can be removed from books and paper.
 For expensive books and historically significant papers, consult a professional curator.

 Clean washers by running a hot water cycle with chlorine bleach (no clothes) at least monthly.
 Inspect every nook and cranny of front-load washer door seals to be sure no mold is growing that can leave clothes smelling moldy.

-Distilled white vinegar does a great job cleaning refrigerators and coffee makers and helps inhibit mold growth.
+Distilled white vinegar helps inhibit mold growth and does a great job cleaning refrigerators and coffee makers.

 Simply mix one part bleach to 16 parts water (one cup of bleach to one gallon of water) and apply to the mold-affected areas.
 Allow the solution to remain on the moldy area for at least 15 minutes before scrubbing or retreating.
-If the mold is gone, no need to even rinse away.
+Rinse with water and wipe dry, keeping windows open until fully dry.

 Removing Mold From Interior Walls, Flooring, and Carpet